 5 reasons why your lawn mower’s wheels aren’t being self-propelled

 - Worn wheel assembly – The lawn mower wheel assembly will often have drive teeth that engage with the transmission gear.
 If the teeth are worn out, the transmission won’t be able to drive the wheels.
-You can resolve this issue by replacing the old wheel assembly with a new one.
+You can fix this issue by replacing the old wheel assembly with a new one.

 - Broken V-belt – On some models, a V-belt rotates the drive pulleys to turn the axle.
 If the V-belt is worn or broken, the wheels won’t turn.
 Inspect the V-belt for damage and replace it with a new one if necessary.